pustotnik/zenmake/docs/buildconf-taskparams.rst

     :ref:`config-actions<buildconf-taskparams-config-actions>` for all
     build tasks which depend on the current task.
     By default it's False.

     It's possible to use :ref:`selectable parameters<buildconf-select>`
     to set this parameter.

+.. _buildconf-taskparams-substvars:

+substvars
+"""""""""""""""""""""
+    A :ref:`dict<buildconf-dict-def>` with substitution variables which can be used, for example, in :ref:`parameter 'run'<buildconf-taskparams-run>`.

+    Current variables are visible in current task only.

+    See details :ref:`here<buildconf-substitutions>`.

+    It's possible to use :ref:`selectable parameters<buildconf-select>`
+    to set this parameter.